JaydenLoh0506/Impostor/README.md

 ### message_binder.py
 1. BotFeatureEnum (class) <br />
 ![image](https://github.com/user-attachments/assets/64df3dc4-a862-49da-8304-7e838af0e413) <br />
-This class is the object for each response.
+This class is the object for each response.<br />
 The key is the object and the value is the keyword the bot responds to <br />
 Unknown is a wildcard that is only used for exceptions on the keyword

 2. UMAPENUMFUNC <br />